-For the past five months my wife and I have been building a house.
-Actually, we’ve been watching someone else build a house for us.
+I remember when my wife and I were building a house.
+Actually, we watched someone else build a house for us.
 Though there were times I wanted to help, I suspect they would have charged more if I tried.

 The early stages clipped by quickly: digging the basement, pouring footings and basement walls, framing the house, putting on the roof, roughing in the mechanical systems, adding insulation, and installing drywall.
 We enjoyed stopping by each night to see the progress and snap pictures to chronicle the birth of our home.

 Added to the delays were inevitable cost overruns.
 While a few of these were our doing, most were not.
 It seems a quote is merely a guideline for intent, the possibility of what may occur—or not.
-At present, we’re about 5 percent over budget, which is made all the worse since our starting point was higher than originally conceived when the project was hatched.
+We were over budget, which made all the worse since our starting point was higher than originally conceived when the project was hatched.

-While we hoped to move in this weekend, the building inspector had other ideas, pointing out two minor items he objected to.
-We sigh, we wait, and we pray for approval.
+While we hoped to move earlier than we did, the building inspector had other ideas, pointing out two minor items he objected to.
+We sigh, we waited, and we prayed for approval.

 Building a house is a lot like life.
 Though we have a general direction, we aren’t in control.
 Things can cost more, take additional time, and may not end up as expected—regardless of the degree of planning and our attention to detail.